 - All students are expected to take examinations at the scheduled time.
 In the event of an extenuating circumstance, the student is required to obtain verbal or written approval from the instructor to be excused from the examination prior to the scheduled examination date. - The student will contact faculty at least 24 hours before the scheduled examination to arrange the make-up examination.
 The faculty member will determine the date and time of the make-up examination.
-Failure to notify the instructor may result in a grade of "0" for the exam. - Should a student be absent for the scheduled make-up examination (date/time to be determined by the faculty member), the student will receive a "0" for that examination. - Faculty reserve the right to administer the make-up examination utilizing an alternative format at their discretion (example: essay, oral, short answers). - An examination may not be retaken by a student for the purpose of improving a grade.
+Failure to provide 24-hour advance notice to the instructor may result in a grade of "0" for the exam. - Students who face emergency situations within the 24-hour period prior to the exam, are subject to the previously noted exam procedures regarding emergency situations or exam absences. - Faculty reserve the right to administer the make-up examination utilizing an alternative format at their discretion (example: essay, oral, short answers). - An examination may not be retaken by a student for the purpose of improving a grade.